-Data and AI are the catalysts for a new era of centric services and are critical to confronting complex challenges.
-Nortal is a leader, with solutions proven safe, secure, and compliant.
+Data and AI are the catalysts for a new era of citizen-centric public services and are critical to confronting the UK's complex challenges.
+Nortal is a leader in GovTech, with solutions proven safe, secure, and compliant.
 We pioneered e-Estonia, including the X-Road and its Al-driven services.
+Our products are the benchmarks in effective public governance.
+We're ready to work with public sector leaders to reduce government complexity, build trust, and improve service.
 Let us demonstrate what we've done for others and what we're capable of doing for you.
 Get in touch!

-Get in touch if you'd like to learn more or have a conversation Ken.Tilk@nortal.com
+Get in touch if you'd like to learn more or have a conversation govtech@nortal.com